Pupil Premium Strategy

 - Poor attendance and increased number of broken weeks.

-- Lack of parental engagement and support for home learning.
+- Lack of parental engagement and support both with the school and home learning.

 - Lack of funding for school trips and residential trips.